GideonAfriyie/GideonAfriyie.github.io/_pages/evt-prime-gaps-story.md

 > *Could Extreme Value Theory tell us something about prime numbers?*

 Months later, that curiosity became my first peer-reviewed journal publication.

-Perhaps the most unexpected moment came when the editorial board invited me to serve as a peer reviewer for a manuscript on extreme value distributions.
-Since I was balancing work and several commitments, I had to decline the invitation, but it meant a great deal to me.
-One day, when I have gained more experience, I hope to contribute to the research community in the same way others helped me throughout this journey.